Multibit-Legacy/multibit-hd/mbhd-install/README.md

 will not pull down the JRE-1.7 pack since the final goal is to have the `multibit.org` site providing the latest tested JREs for each operating system.

+This script is controlled by the Maven POM.

 ### Required files

 The following files are essential